neo4j/neo4j-python-driver/docs/source/api.rst

 Disabling severities allows the server to skip analysis for those, which can speed up query execution.

 Notifications are available via :attr:`.ResultSummary.notifications` and :attr:`.ResultSummary.summary_notifications`.
+Further, they are surfaced through :attr:`.ResultSummary.gql_status_objects`:
+For GQL-aware servers, notifications are a subset of GqlStatusObjects.
+See also :attr:`.GqlSatusObject.is_notification`.

 :data:`None` will apply the server's default setting.